 - §134.550, Medical Interlocutory Order, or MIO, provides a means for an injured employee to continue use of the previously prescribed and dispensed drug(s) throughout the duration of the appeals/dispute process after a preauthorization denial.
 A pharmacy or prescribing doctor can submit a request for an MIO using DWC Form-064, Medical Interlocutory Order Request.

 - Check the DWC Public Outreach/Events and Training Calendar for a seminar in your area

 The 79th Texas Legislature passed House Bill 7, which amended Texas Labor Code §408.028 concerning Pharmaceutical Services.
 The pertinent provisions stated: “The commissioner by rule shall adopt a closed formulary under Section 413.011.
 Rules adopted by the commissioner shall allow an appeals process for claims in which a treating doctor determines and documents that a drug not included in the formulary is necessary to treat an injured employee’s compensable injury.”

-TDI-DWC has prepared sample notification letters for insurance carriers to consider when fulfilling the notification requirement of 28 TAC §134.510.
-This insurance carrier notification activity applies to the claims with dates of injury prior to September 1, 2011, referred to as legacy claims.
+The DWC prepared sample notification letters for insurance carriers to consider when fulfilling the notification requirement of 28 TAC §134.510.
+This insurance carrier notification activity applied to the claims with dates of injury prior to September 1, 2011, referred to as legacy claims.

 - Notification Letter to the Prescribing Doctor

 - Letter informing the Injured Employee English | Spanish

 If you have questions, contact Comp Connection for Health Care Providers at 800-372-7713, option 3.

 For more information contact: